 - Sept.
 6: Hernandez Pleads Not Guilty To Murder Indictment

-FALL RIVER, Mass. — A cousin of former New England Patriot Aaron Hernandez has pleaded not guilty to a contempt charge for allegedly refusing to testify before the grand jury that indicted Hernandez in the murder of a friend.
+FALL RIVER, Mass. — An associate of former New England Patriots player Aaron Hernandez has pleaded not guilty to an accessory charge in the case in which Hernandez is charged with murder.

 Ernest Wallace of Bristol, Conn., appeared Thursday afternoon in Bristol Superior Court.
 He was indicted last month on a charge of being an accessory to murder after the fact.

 He will continue to be held on $500,000 bail until a bail hearing on Sept.
 26. His defense attorney asked for time to review the grand jury’s minutes.